 - Mention it in email blasts, as in the case study I showed you earlier from Bannersnatch

-- Reference it on your website and provide a link to the Group
+- Reference it on your website and personal Facebook account and provide a link to the Group

 - Drop CTAs into your blog posts (for example, “Like what you read?
 Be the first to know about our latest guides by joining our Facebook Group.”)